HOW TO USE AN ESPRESSO MACHINE

 An espresso machine is a coffee brewing appliance that uses high pressure to push a small amount of hot water through tightly packed ground coffee in order to brew 1-2 ounces of a concentrated form of coffee called espresso.
 This high-pressure process also creates the characteristic crema, a caramel-colored, dense foam on top that lends a creamy texture to espresso.

 Having an espresso machine at home opens the door to a world of delicious coffee drinks made just the way you like them.
-Certain types of espresso machines let you play with a number of variables and hone your technique to craft your perfect espresso whether it’s extra strong ristretto, or a more sippable lungo pull that lets you linger over your cup just a little longer.
+Certain types of espresso machines let you play with a number of variables and hone your technique to craft your perfect espresso, whether it’s extra strong ristretto, or a more sippable lungo pull that lets you linger over your cup just a little longer.

 WHAT IS AN ESPRESSO MACHINE USED FOR?

-Most at-home espresso machines can make up to 2 shots of espresso at once.
-If the machine includes a steam wand or milk frother, you can create a wide range of cafe drinks from classic cappuccinos and macchiatos, to the ever-popular latte and all its flavor variations.
+Some espresso machines even have integrated coffee grinders that grind and dose your coffee beans for you.
 Espresso can also be used in other recipes like mocha mousse with espresso caviar, espresso martinis or added to marinades and simmer sauces for savory dishes.
-Take a deep dive into the different types of espresso drinks with our how-to guide.
+Take a deep dive into the different types of espresso drinks with this how-to guide.

 WHAT COFFEE DO YOU USE FOR AN ESPRESSO MACHINE?

-Espresso beans are usually just a darker roast of “regular” coffee beans.
-Sticking with a dark roast will help you achieve the deep flavor you expect with espresso drinks.
-While you can buy espresso coffee beans, any dark roast such as a French roast will work.
 However, you will always need to grind your beans to a fine consistency if using them to make espresso.
 Experiment with different types of roasts until you find a flavor profile you love.
 When it comes to making espresso at home, it’s all about finding flavors that inspire you to create even more.

 HOW DOES AN ESPRESSO MACHINE WORK?

 While there are many types of espresso machines that all work a little differently, there are some basic commonalities.
 Espresso machines heat water to near boiling and force it through tightly-packed and finely-ground coffee in a portafilter basket to extract a concentrated “shot” of coffee.
-Here are some of the main parts and the role they play in making espresso.

 espresso machine water reservoir